jneidel/dotfiles/readme.md

 # dotfiles

-> Collection of config files and used apps
+> Collection of config files, install scripts, list of used apps

 <details>
 <summary><strong>Table of Contents</strong></summary>